The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Two types of dynamical system

-One elegant solution to this problem appears in the work of Bowen and Series, as mentioned in the introduction.
-The basic mantra can be briefly summarized as follows.
+One elegant solution to this problem appears in the work of Bowen and Series~\cite{BS79}, as mentioned in the introduction, where an explicit construction is suggested.

-\paragraph{Key Idea} (Bowen--Series): Given the geodesic flow on a compact surface of constant negative curvature we can associate an interval map (which helps to understand properties of the flow).

 If we take a surface of a fixed genus~$g\geq 2$ then the associated expanding maps for the geodesic flow for different metrics on~$V$ will be topologically conjugate.
 However, the actual maps themselves will depend fundamentally on the choice of metric on the surface.

-The fundamental group for the surface~$V$ acts on the universal cover.
-Underpinning this strategy is the idea of hyperfineteness, i.e., the way the action
+Recall that the universal cover of a compact connected surface~$V$ that carries a metric of constant negative curvature is the unit disk~$\mathbb D$ endowed with the hyperbolic metric; and the fundamental group $\pi_1(V)$ acts on the universal cover~$\mathbb D$.
+The Bowen--Series construction rests on the idea of hyperfineteness, i.e., the way the action

-of the fundamental group~$\pi_1(V)$ on the boundary~$\partial \mathbb D$ of the universal cover can be replaced by a single transformation.
+of the fundamental group~$\pi_1(V)$ on the boundary~$\uppartial\mathbb D$ of the universal cover can be replaced by a single transformation.
 The Bowen--Series transformation is a specific realisation of such a phenomenon.
 It is defined as a map on the limit set, and more precisely is defined on a union of arcs which form a partition of the limit set.
 However, we can easily think of them as being maps of the interval, or maps on a Cantor set contained in an interval.

-This basic approach has the advantage that complicated problems for the geodesic flow can often be reduced to simpler problems for the expanding map of the interval.
+This approach has the advantage that complicated problems for the geodesic flow can often be reduced to simpler problems for the expanding map of the interval.
 We can summarise this method (elevated below to a ``philosophy'') as follows.